The Best Time to Begin Decluttering for a Senior Living Move is Now

 With this joyful news, many people (me included) are beginning to think about life after the pandemic and what a return to “normalcy” will mean.
 Maybe it’s celebrating a wedding or a birth that occurred within the past year.
 Perhaps it’s a trip to see loved ones or a long-anticipated vacation.
 Or maybe it means taking steps toward a senior living move.

 And then there is the “stuff.”
 Going through all of your worldly possessions and downsizing can seem like a Herculean task, and it’s one of the most-often cited reasons why people put off a senior living move.
-So, when is the best time to bite the bullet and undertake the task of decluttering in order to prepare for your senior living move?
+So, when is the best time to bite the bullet and undertake the task of decluttering in order to prepare for your independent living,or retirement community move?

 A challenging time for seniors